open-telemetry/opentelemetry.io/content/en/docs/faas/_index.md

 ---
-title: Cloud Functions
+title: Functions as a Service
 description: >-
-  OpenTelemetry supports various methods of monitoring Cloud Functions
+  OpenTelemetry supports various methods of monitoring Functions as a Service provided by different cloud vendors
 weight: 2
 ---